-Info: Empty rides that belong to no trip are depicted with gray dashed arrows.
-Empty rides within trips are depicted as colored dashed arrows.
+Info: Empty rides that belong to no trip are depicted with grey dashed arrows.
+Empty rides within trips are depicted as coloured dashed arrows.

 Note: If only either pickups or deliveries for one of the adjacent trips are performed at a depot location, then there an extra stop is created in the other trip.

 Valid loading sequence

 Route structures where a location is visited multiple times for loading or for unloading are undesired.
 To avoid such route structures, the Route Optimisation service restricts the possible route structures to certain loading sequences.

 The following sequences are invalid:

 - A location is left although there is still a load for it on the vehicle.